 Mountaineering boots feature a hard shell, inflexible sole and extra insulation.
 Unfortunately, the boots are not good for a day hiker.
 Do not forget they are slightly expensive.

-Several parts are sewn together to make a hiking boot.
+Several parts are sewn together to make a perfect design boot.
 However, not all boots come with all these parts.
-Despite, that understanding the main parts of a hiking boot is a wise idea.
+Despite, that understanding the main parts of a boot is a wise idea.

 It helps you distinguish a great boot easily.
 It also helps you find the right boot for a specific outdoor activity.
 For better understanding, let us break them into two categories namely:

-It is the internal lining in most hiking boots to provide waterproofing capabilities.
+It is the internal lining in most models to provide waterproofing capabilities.
 On top of this, it provides some extra cushion to the body.

 The midsole is the part of the boot that sits between the outsole and the insole.
 It acts as shock absorbers.
 This protects foot bones from the hits of the ground.
 Sometimes the midsole can be more than 1 to increase the sturdiness of the boot.